yulqen/bcompiler/docs/introduction.rst

 .. note::

-    The datamap (called ``datamap.csv``) is an *auxiliary file*, created by ``bcompiler`` in a special location inside the the ``Documents`` folder of your computer.
+    The datamap (called ``datamap.csv``) is an *auxiliary file* (see :ref:`aux_files`), created by ``bcompiler`` in a special location inside the the ``Documents`` folder of your computer.
 An auxiliary file is simply a file whose contents help ``bcompiler`` do its job and can be amended by any user of the program.

 .. warning::

-    Without a correctly populated datamap, ``bcompiler`` has no way of finding data, so it is an essential component of the process and can be the source errors and unexpected values.
+    Without a correctly populated datamap, ``bcompiler`` has no way of finding or placing data, so it is an essential component of the process and can be the source errors and unexpected values.

 Designing or amending a template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~